e-conomic/github-actions/README.md

 ⚠️Important ⚠️
 Once the changes are merged into the `master` branch:
-* Create a release with the new version number.
-Assign the version number tag in the following format `vX.Y.Z`
-* If you are not changing the major version, you need to move the `vX` tag to the latest commit so that it contains both `vX.Y.Z` and `vX` tags.
+* If you are releasing a new major version, you need to release a `vX` version
-* If you are releasing a new major version, you need to release a semver `vX.0.0` version and also add an additional tag `vX` manually
+* If you are releasing a non-major version, you need to update the `vX` version (move the tag to latest commit) and release the `vX.Y` version as well